axibase/atsd/api/meta/misc/ping.md

 ### Fields

-The response is empty with status code `200` if the request is valid.
+The response is empty with HTTP `200 OK` status code if the request is valid.

-Otherwise a `4xx` error is returned with an [error code](../../../administration/user-authentication.md#authentication-and-authorization-errors) in JSON format.
+Otherwise an HTTP `4xx` status code is returned with an [error code](../../../administration/user-authentication.md#authentication-and-authorization-errors) in JSON format.

 ```json
 {